bradyhouse/house/scripts/bin/jstestdriver/README.markdown

 =====

 Collection of _sub-scripts_ used to automate the testing of [fiddles](../../../fiddle) that support use of the jstestdriver.
-By "sub-script", I mean this scripts contain functions referenced (or "sourced") by one more scripts in the parent [scripts](../..) directory.
+By "sub-script", I mean these scripts contain functions referenced (or "sourced") by one more scripts in the parent [scripts](../..) directory.
 By convention, this is indicated by the "_*" prefix.
 In other words, each script only contains functions and cannot be executed by themselves.